AngleProtocol/angle-docs/deprecated/core-module/stable-seekers/README.md

 - Burning: The less collateral is covered by Hedging Agents, the bigger the volatility risk faced by the Core module is for this collateral type, the cheaper it is to burn and hence to decrease this risk.

 ![Burning Fee for Users](../../.gitbook/assets/burning-fee.jpg)

-{% hint style="info" %}
-The exact amount and values of these transaction fees are still to be determined.
-You can see the current fees situation in [Angle's analytics](https://analytics.angle.money) page.
-{% endhint %}

 Regardless of the amounts chosen, this fee structure has been made so that fees depend on the type of collateral used.
 If the collateral is volatile, and having it hedged by HAs is more important, fees can vary more importantly along the coverage curve than less volatile collaterals.